Thai flag

 Growth Potential

-The Thai e-commerce market is growing at 12.5% annually, with a total market size of $28B.
-This represents a significant opportunity for businesses looking to expand internationally.
+The Thai e-commerce market is growing at 12.5% per year, with a total market size of $28B.
+It is a real opportunity for any business looking to expand internationally.

 Target Audience

-40M online shoppers actively buying products in Thailand.
-These customers are ready to purchase from international sellers who speak their language.
+40M online shoppers are actively buying in Thailand.
+These customers are ready to buy from international sellers who speak their language.

-Thai Cultural & Language Insights for Product Translation
+Thai Culture and Language Insights for Product Translation

-Use a Mixed tone with polite, respectful, friendly, indirect style when writing product descriptions.
+Use a Mixed tone with a polite, respectful, friendly, indirect style when writing product descriptions.

 Key Considerations